linode/docs/docs/websites/cms/install-cpanel-on-centos.md

 [![Linode nameservers](/docs/assets/278-cpanel-whm-04-01A-nameservers.png)](/docs/assets/278-cpanel-whm-04-01A-nameservers.png)

 When you've finished, click on **Save & Go to Step 5**.

 #### Using Self-Managed DNS

 If you wish to operate your own DNS servers on your Linode, select either **BIND** or **NSD** under the *Name Server* column.
 You must list the nameservers you set up in the "DNS Prerequisites" section of this document.
-There is a Linode guide on setting up your own nameservers in WHM using a single IP address, available in our [Set up DNS Services on cPanel](/docs/websites/cms/set-up-dns-services-on-cpanel) guide.
+Consult Linode's guide on setting up your own nameservers in WHM using a single IP address, available in our [Set up DNS Services on cPanel](/docs/websites/cms/set-up-dns-services-on-cpanel) guide.

 [![cPanel DNS server selection using custom nameservers.](/docs/assets/274-cpanel-whm-04-02-nameservers-custom-large.png)](/docs/assets/274-cpanel-whm-04-02-nameservers-custom-large.png)